gkrinker/VibeParse/prd.md

 ### 📊 Intelligence and History
 - **User History and Insights**: Show users a history of their analyzed files and track improvement over time.
 - **Smart Suggestions**: Recommend related repos or explanations based on previous usage.

+### 📝 Non-MVP Feature: Reading Mode for Scripts
+- Allow users to view the generated explanation script as formatted Markdown or HTML for reading, not just for video consumption.
+- This mode should provide clear scene structure, code highlights, and explanations for users who prefer to read rather than watch a video.

+## ⚠️ Additional Risk Mitigation (June 2024)
+- Before production, enforce a hard limit on the number of files and/or total code size (lines/tokens) per request to prevent LLM overload and ensure reliability.
+- If a file or batch is too large for the LLM, handle gracefully: inform the user, skip the file, and suggest splitting or reducing scope.
+- Batching strategy: group files into batches under the LLM token limit; if a single file is too large, handle as above.

 ---